DATA-606-SPRING-2023-TUE/Akshitha_Data606/docs/final_proposal.md

 ## ML Methodologies
 I would like to apply Logistic Regression, SVM and Neural Network techniques for this application.
 Might include any other ML models if required.
-## Deployment of ML
-Our application can provide the prediction with the basic details of Employer, wage, job position and other details.

 ## Questions for EDA and Modeling.
 * Analysis will be done on which employer has the most applicants.
 * Which role has more acceptance or rejections?
+* Year wise observation of applications and employers.
 * Which of the given features play important role in the acceptance of the lottery system of H1-B?
 * How does the wage effect the Case status?
-* Which Employer state or city has most acceptance rate?
+* Which Employer state or city has most acceptance rate year wise?

 ## What do you want to achieve in this project?
 I would like to complete this project by implementing my skills learnt from the courses I have taken in this Data Science course.
 I will try to implement and explain different models and find the accuracy to determine the best model.
 Using the real time data to predict the real time values based on the learnt techniques is doing to be interesting.